For the past couple of weeks I (Tim) have been on a “golfing tour” of sorts.

 Needless to say, in the past couple of weeks, we have been around a lot of pretty good players.
 Okay, a little better than pretty good – the best players in the world… (I spent about 2 hours today with my son watching Tiger warm up and play a few holes…)

-As I watched these players there was some very interesting points that came to my mind I wanted to share with all of you.
-Especially as we watched them practice for their tournaments (whether at the Nationwide Event or the PGA)… Not necessarily the practice just before they were about to play (warm up type practice – or as you have learned – Practice type A), but rather the practice they put in on Monday/Tuesday before their event (Practice type B).
+As I watched these players there were some very interesting points that came to my mind I wanted to share with all of you.
+Especially as we watched them practice for their tournaments (whether at the Nationwide Event or the PGA) … Not necessarily the practice just before they were about to play (warm up type practice – or as you have learned – Practice type A), but rather the practice they put in on Monday/Tuesday before their event (Practice type B).

 1. Focus – It was amazing the focus the players put in their practice.